PDF Accessibility Services

 Common Accessibility Issues in PDFs

-• No, or incomplete, metadata.
+• Missing or incomplete, metadata.
 Each PDF should have the following information correctly filled out: title, author, subject, and keywords.

 • Incorrect tag structure.
 Tagged PDFs aren’t automatically compliant.
 If tags are incorrect or in the wrong reading order, for example, the PDF will be inaccessible and not in compliance.

-• No alternate text on images.
+• Absence of alt text on images.
 Without alternative text, a screen reader will say there’s an image on the page, but will be unable to give any information on what the image is and why it’s important.
 This is a common problem with PDFs.

 • No bookmarks.
 Bookmarks help with navigation in documents longer than nine pages.
 The bookmarks and headings used in the document should match.